Our Governors

 Having moved to Warren Carr in 1985 aged two, and now living in Stanton-In-Peak with my wife and two sons, I consider myself a lifelong resident of theparish with only university accounting for any significant time away.
 I have been a co-opted governor since December 2020 and have a particular interest in teaching and learning and creativity.
 My eldest son is currently a pupil at Stanton-in-Peak.

-After training in Furniture and Product Design and working in related industries, I accepted my first role education as an Art and Design technician at Chesterfield College.
-A natural progression onto a PGCE in
+After training in Furniture and Product Design and working in related industries, I accepted my first role in education as an Art and Design technician at Chesterfield College.
+A natural progression into a PGCE in

-Engineering followed and lead to four years of teaching in secondary schools across Sheffield and Derbyshire.
-As a keen advocate of life-long learning, a period of employment on the Haddon Estate as a carpenter/joiner afforded me the time to complete a part time MST in the History of Design at the Department for Continuing Education, Kellogg College, University of Oxford.
+Engineering followed and led to four years of teaching in secondary schools across Sheffield and Derbyshire.
+As a keen advocate of life-long learning, a period of employment on the Haddon Estate as a carpenter/joiner afforded me the time to complete a part-time MST in the History of Design at the Department for Continuing Education, Kellogg College, University of Oxford.

 hobby, gardening!